Tensor Processing Unit: First generation TPU

 The first-generation TPU is an 8-bit matrix multiplication engine, driven with CISC instructions by the host processor across a PCIe 3.0 bus.
 It is manufactured on a 28 nm process with a die size ≤ 331 mm2.
 The clock speed is 700 MHz and it has a thermal design power of 28–40 W. It has 28 MiB of on chip memory, and 4 MiB of 32-bit accumulators taking the results of a 256×256 systolic array of 8-bit multipliers.
 Within the TPU package is 8 GiB of dual-channel 2133 MHz DDR3 SDRAM offering 34 GB/s of bandwidth.
 Instructions transfer data to or from the host, perform matrix multiplications or convolutions, and apply activation functions.

 Second generation TPU

 The second-generation TPU was announced in May 2017.
 Google stated the first-generation TPU design was limited by memory bandwidth and using 16 GB of High Bandwidth Memory in the second-generation design increased bandwidth to 600 GB/s and performance to 45 teraFLOPS.
 The TPUs are then arranged into four-chip modules with a performance of 180 teraFLOPS.
 Then 64 of these modules are assembled into 256-chip pods with 11.5 petaFLOPS of performance.
-Notably, while the first-generation TPUs were limited to integers, the second-generation TPUs can also calculate in floating point.
+Notably, while the first-generation TPUs were limited to integers, the second-generation TPUs can also calculate in floating point, introducing the bfloat16 format invented by Google Brain.
 This makes the second-generation TPUs useful for both training and inference of machine learning models.
 Google has stated these second-generation TPUs will be available on the Google Compute Engine for use in TensorFlow applications.